Skip to content

 Coral bleaching

-With Coral bleaching becomes a Bleaching of the stony coral stalks which can lead to the death of corals.
+With Coral bleaching becomes a Bleaching of the stony coral canes which can subsequently lead to the death of corals.
 Coral bleaching can cause serious and irreversible ecological damage.

 Circular economy